Browse our topics of interest that concern your dental health and well being.

 - Chip Teeth

 While there is no cure for Bruxism, the condition can be managed.
 The most common method to alleviate pain and discomfort is a Nightguard.
-Sufferers of Bruxims that have already experienced severe damage should ask Winston-Salem Dental Care about restorative solutions, such as Veneers or similar.
+Sufferers of Bruxims that have already experienced severe damage should ask Winston-Salem Dental Care about restorative solutions, such as Veneers.

 We ask that our female patients who are pregnant or think they possibly could be to inform us prior to your x-ray examination and dental treatment.